jsgounot/floria_analysis_workflow/README.md

-## Floria analysis workflows
+## Floria pipelines

-This repository contains all workflow used to run and compare phasing solutions, including regular assembly software and split phasing approaches.
+This repository contains all workflow used to run and compare phasing solutions, including regular assembly software, split phasing and real reads approaches.

 ### Conda environments and software paths